iqbalhossen0483/TextuLearn/memory-bank/progress.md

 **Memory Bank:**

+- `activeContext.md` and `progress.md` updated to reflect the detailed implementation of the backend chatbot agent logic (`chatbot_agent.py`) and the corresponding frontend integration in `ChatInterface.jsx`.
-- `activeContext.md` and `progress.md` updated to reflect the addition of custom styling options for Markdown elements in `MessageItem.jsx`.
+- (Previous) `activeContext.md` and `progress.md` updated to reflect the addition of custom styling options for Markdown elements in `MessageItem.jsx`.
 - (Previous) `activeContext.md` and `progress.md` updated to reflect the integration of `react-markdown` and `remark-gfm` in `MessageItem.jsx`.
 - (Previous) `activeContext.md` and `progress.md` updated to reflect the frontend integration of the `/api/agent/chatbot` streaming API using `fetch`.
 - (Previous) `activeContext.md` and `progress.md` updated to reflect the new `/chatbot` agent route.